Clinical-Genomics/scout/docs/user-guide/panels.md

 ### File format

-The gene panel is a semi colon separated text file with a header that describes the columns and one line for each gene entry.
+The gene panel is a semi colon or tab separated text file with a header that describes the columns and one line for each gene entry.

 The columns that will be used by scout is the following: